ODLS1/Mlaem_Pre-Release/README.md

 * Added ability to set a title for the plot (available through the menu in `View` -> `Set Plot Title`)

 ##### Version 6.A1 (Alpha 1, October 8, 2024)
-* Fixed crash and issues with trace module.
-Mlaem should now always be in Trace when the Results tools are used.
+* Fixed crash and issues with TRACE module.
+Mlaem should now always be in TRACE when the Results tools are used.
 * Created a setting under the `Settings` -> `Wells` menu that can be selected to only allow entry of one well at a time
     - If desired, you can paste the line `"limit entry to one well at a time": true,` into the "settings.json" file in the directory where Mlaem is located.
 * The Edit tool ("E") can now highlight elements with the right mouse button